Holo-Host/saltmine/spec.md

 Code | Response
 ---------- | -------
 200 | The salt as mime-type text/plain.
-401 | Unauthorized: if the email address is valid but the token is invalid or expired 500 | Server Error
+401 | Unauthorized: if the token is invalid or expired 500 | Server Error